How the Decision Control OS Governs GTM Execution Under Uncertainty

 • and operational feedback loops.

-This is one of the biggest reasons enterprises are now exploring:
+This is one of the biggest reasons enterprises are now exploring closed-loop AI architectures.

 Problem #5: AI Systems Are Not Built for Multi-Agent Coordination